mgunnhawkins/mgunnhawkins/README.md

 **Frameworks:** Thymeleaf, SpringBoot
 **Tools:**  Jira, Trello, Confluence, Balsamiq

-- 🔭 I’m currently working on building my personal portfilio and bilding a road trip app called RoadRunner which uses REST Apis, JavaScript, Java, and MySQL to plan and save a trip with National Parks as destinations.
+- 🔭 I’m currently working on building my personal portfilio and building a road trip app called RoadRunner which uses REST Apis, JavaScript, Java, and MySQL to plan and save a trip with National Parks as destinations.
 - 🌱 I’m currently learning how to refine and restructure code to become cleaner and more efficient.
 - 💬 Ask me about my transition from educator to software developer.
 - 📫 How to reach me: LinkedIn: www.linkedin.com/in/melanie-gunn  E-mail: melanie@melaniegunn.com